dgaydukov/cert-spring5/files/spring5.md

 In Spring Web MVC you can use any object as a command or form-backing object; you do not need to implement a framework-specific interface or base class
-The type-level @SessionAttributes annotation declares session attributes used by a specific handler.
+The type-level `@SessionAttributes` annotation declares session attributes used by a specific handler.
 This will typically list the names of model attributes or types of model attributes which should be transparently stored in the session or some conversational storage, serving as form-backing beans between subsequent requests

 ###### DispatcherServlet
-`org.springframework.web.servlet.DispatcherServlet` - is entry point of every web app, it's main purpose to handle http requests (it extends in the end `HttpServlet`).
+`org.springframework.web.servlet.DispatcherServlet` - is entry point of every web app, it's main purpose to handle http requests (it extends in the end `HttpServlet` which itself in the end implements `Servlet`).
 When you create web app, your context always an instance of `WebApplicationContext`, it extends `ApplicationContext`, and has a method `getServletContext`, to get `ServletContext`.
 Each `DispatcherServlet` has its own `WebApplicationContext`, which inherits all the beans already defined in the root `WebApplicationContext`.
-These inherited beans can be overridden in the servlet-specific scope, and you can define new scope-specific beans local to a given Servlet instance.
+Beans inherited from root app context can be overridden in the servlet-specific scope, and you can define new scope-specific beans local to a given Servlet instance.
-What the above quote from the documentation is saying is that if you have a `<bean>` declaration with the same name or id in both the root context and the servlet context, the servlet context one will overwrite the root context one.
+If you have a `<bean>` declaration with the same name or id in both the root context and the servlet context, the servlet context one will overwrite the root context one.